Smart Money Tips

 What is Rule 72(t)?

-Rule 72(t) is an IRS code that talks about exceptions to the 10% early withdrawal tax on retirement distributions.
-Section 2 of that part of the IRS code lists certain “SEPP regulations” that must be met in order to avoid the early distribution penalty.
+Rule 72(t) is an IRS code that provides exceptions to the 10% early withdrawal tax on retirement distributions.
+Section 2 of this code lists specific “SEPP regulations” that must be followed to avoid the early distribution penalty.
+To leverage Rule 72(t), the owner of the retirement account must take at least five substantially equal periodic payments, determined by life expectancy according to IRS methods.
+These payments can be made from different types of accounts but must adhere to one of the three methods described below.

 The Three Methods